asm-products/idealist/README.md

 Social Idea Sharing and Document Collaboration.

-Idealist is an idea sharing and collaboration tool which helps your idea improve and grow over time, with the power of Wisdom of the Crowd.
+Idealist is a collaboration tool which helps your idea improve over time by the help of contributors.
 Idealist is an [Assembly](http://assembly.com) Project.

 <a href="https://assembly.com/idealist/bounties">
 <img src="https://asm-badger.herokuapp.com/idealist/badges/tasks.svg" height="24px" alt="Open Tasks" />
 </a>

 ## How it Works?
-* You create a repository! **idealist.io/john/awesome-idea**
+* Create a repository! **john/awesome-idea**
-* Start writing your idea in Markdown syntax.
+* Start writing your idea in Markdown-syntax.
 * Share your idea so others can **Fork** and suggest improvements.
+* Choose what improvemnts to accept. (i.e Merge Pull Requests)
 * Now you have an awesome idea!

 ## Whats so special?
 * Optimized for hackers!
 * Clean and straightforward interface!
-* `Markdown` powered editor!
+* `Markdown`-syntax editor!
-* `Git-powered` for awesome Versioning and Social Writing!
+* `Git`-powered for awesome Versioning and Social Writing!

 ### How Assembly Works